President's Cup FAQs

 No. The required tools to solve a challenge will be included in the challenge environment.
 Internet connectivity is removed to keep the integrity of the competition and ensure there is a level playing field for all participants.
 Mirrors of standard application repositories (Apt and Pip) are provided for use inside of the challenge environment to install additional tools on the provided virtual machines.

-I saw that the Finals are an in-person, two-day event.
+I saw that the Finals are an in-person event.
 Where are the Finals held?

-The 2022 Finals will be held on location at a CISA facility in Arlington, VA, if conditions allow.
-If held on location, agencies will be responsible for travel of their personnel if they qualify.
+The 2024 Finals will be held at CISA’s Arlington, VA facility.
+Agencies will be responsible for travel of their personnel if they qualify.

 My agency wants to enter two teams in Round 1.
 Is that possible?